Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/08/beginners-guide-to-javascript-form-validation.md

 </script>
 ```

-This isn’t much of a validation sample, but here are the really important bits.
+This isn't much of a validation sample, but here are the really important bits.

 1. We have added an onsubmit event to the form.
-Note that we don’t just call the validate function, we return its value to the onsubmit event.
-This means if we return true from the Validate function, the form will submit and if we return false, it won’t submit.
+Note that we don't just call the validate function, we return its value to the onsubmit event.
+This means if we return true from the Validate function, the form will submit and if we return false, it won't submit.
-2. We are passing “this” into the Validation function, this means that the validation function will instantly have a handle on the form element, which makes things easier.
+2. We are passing "this" into the Validation function, this means that the validation function will instantly have a handle on the form element, which makes things easier.
 3. In our validation function, we are returning false.
 Try out this example and the form will never submit.

-If you ever find that your validation isn’t firing when you submit a form, the most likely reason is that you missed the “return ” bit in “return Validate(this);”.
+If you ever find that your validation isn't firing when you submit a form, the most likely reason is that you missed the "return " bit in "return Validate(this);".

-Let’s make it a bit more useful.
-We will make the Name field mandatory, if the name isn’t typed in, the form won’t submit.
+Let's make it a bit more useful.
+We will make the Name field mandatory, if the name isn't typed in, the form won't submit.

 ```javascript
 function Validate(form) {